brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 A hacker developed a crack to disable the license check of a popular antivirus program and shared it on piracy forums.

+### CTI (Cyber Threat Intelligence)
+**Definition:**
+Cyber Threat Intelligence involves gathering and analyzing information about threat actors, their tools, tactics, and motives to enhance cybersecurity posture.

+**Example Usage:**
+The CTI report detailed the threat group’s methods and target sectors.

 ### Custom YARA Rules
 **Definition:**